UKFELs/Puffin/README.txt

 larger machine, to use 1 MPI process per node, and lots of nodes, to maximize the RAM for each process.

- -Dr Lawrence Campbell                    17th September 2013
-  University of Strathclyde, Glasgow lawrence.campbell@strath.ac.uk

 =========================HISTORY==========================

-Puffin is the result of work performed by different individuals at the University of Strathclyde over the period 2005-2013.
-In order to give proper credit, a brief history now follows.
+Puffin is the result of work performed by a group of people at the University of Strathclyde over the period 2005-2013.
+A brief history is as follows:

+The code had its origins in a 1D version briefly described in:
+BWJ McNeil, GRM Robb and D Jaroszynski,
+‘Self Amplification of Coherent Spontaneous Emission in the Free Electron Laser', Optics Comm., 165, p 65, 1999

-An early version of Puffin was originally developed by Dr Cynthia Nam, Dr Pamela Johnston and Dr Brian McNeil.
-This version is reported in:-
+The first 3D version of the code was originally developed by Dr Cynthia Nam, Dr Pamela Johnston and Dr Brian McNeil and was reported in:
 Unaveraged Three-Dimensional Modelling of the FEL, Proceedings of the 30th International Free Electron Laser Conference, Gyeongju, Korea (2008)

-It was redeveloped by myself a further two times to try different algortithms to improve the parallelism with MPI.
-The different iterations have been reported in the proceedings of FEL conferences:-
+It was significantly redeveloped by Lawrence Campbell (et al) a further two times improving the algortithms (Fourier method back to Finite Element) and the parallelism with MPI.
+This development has been reported in the following proceedings of FEL conferences:

 L.T.
 Campbell, R. Martin and B.W.J.
+McNeil,
-McNeil, A Fully Unaveraged, Non-localised, Parallelized Computational Model of the FEL, Proceedings of the 31st International Free Electron Laser Conference, Liverpool, United Kingdom (2009)
+'A Fully Unaveraged, Non-localised, Parallelized Computational Model of the FEL', Proceedings of the 31st International Free Electron Laser Conference, Liverpool, United Kingdom (2009)

 L.T.
 Campbell and B.W.J.
+McNeil,
-McNeil, An Unaveraged Computational Model of a Variably Polarized Undulator FEL, Proceedings of the 32nd International Free Electron Laser Conference, Malmo, Sweden (2010)
+'An Unaveraged Computational Model of a Variably Polarized Undulator FEL', Proceedings of the 32nd International Free Electron Laser Conference, Malmo, Sweden (2010)

 L.T.
 Campbell and B.W.J.
+McNeil,
-McNeil, Generation of Variable Polarization in a Short Wavelength FEL Amplifier, Proceedings of the 32nd International Free Electron Laser Conference, Malmo, Sweden (2010)
+'Generation of Variable Polarization in a Short Wavelength FEL Amplifier', Proceedings of the 32nd International Free Electron Laser Conference, Malmo, Sweden (2010)

-Final working equations and algorithm was reported in:
+The final working equations and scaling were reported in:

-LT Campbell and BWJ McNeil, Physics of Plasmas 19, 093119 (2012)
+LT Campbell and BWJ McNeil,
+'Puffin: A three dimensional, unaveraged free electron laser simulation code' Physics of Plasmas 19, 093119 (2012)

- -Dr Lawrence Campbell                    30th November 2012
-  University of Strathclyde, Glasgow lawrence.campbell@strath.ac.uk
+The code algorithm has been improved since and no longer needs an external linear solver for the coupled electron-radiation field equations.
+The only external package now required by Puffin is FFTW.

 =============================================================